Global Group President

-Prior to joining Discovery Health, O'Neill was director of scheduling for Travel Channel, which was acquired by Discovery Communications in 1997.
+O’Neill, a 20-year Discovery veteran, previously served as director of scheduling for Travel Channel, which was acquired by Discovery Communications in 1997.
 Before that position, O’Neill served as Discovery Communications’ director of business affairs, responsible for all contract negotiations concerning co-productions, commissioned programming and original work for Discovery Channel, TLC and Animal Planet.
 She served in this capacity for four years, working with such partners as the BBC, Warner Brothers and LMNO Productions.

 O’Neill describes herself as “homegrown talent,” having started at Discovery Communications as an unpaid intern while earning a graduate degree in popular culture from Bowling Green State University in Ohio.
 Having successfully developed a programming library that earned the respect of her professional mentors, she was hired by DCI’s networks operation department immediately upon graduation.